Jason Hale (politician)

+Early life and background

 Hale was born and raised near Bassano, Alberta.
 Hale, along with his wife and two sons, run a cow/calf operation.
 He also worked as a consultant in the oil and gas industry before becoming an MLA.

 Hale graduated from SAIT with a diploma in chemical technology.
 Hale was also a professional bull fighter for 10 years, a member of the Bassano Rodeo committee for the past eight years, and a director on the Bassano Ag Society for three years.
 He has regularly volunteered as a coach for hockey and baseball.

+Political career

+He was elected in the 2012 provincial election as a member of the Wildrose Party.
+In December 2012 Hale crossed the floor to join Jim Prentice's Progressive Conservative Party.
+One month after Derek Fildebrandt announced that he would seak the Wildrose nomination in Strathmore-Brooks, Hale announced that he would not seek re-election.